knative/serving/docs/spec/errors.md

 If the most recent (or most recently ready) Revision is deleted, the Configuration will clear the `latestReadyRevisionName`.
-If the Configuration is referenced by a Route, then the Route will set the `TrafficDropped` condition with reason `RevisionMissing`, as above.
+If the Configuration is referenced by a Route, the Route will set the `TrafficDropped` condition with reason `RevisionMissing`, as above.

 ```http